firstname.lastname@example.org General Inquiries

 (646) 736 – 7556 New York

-Edward Yee has been with the firm for twenty-five years.
+Edward Yee joined Penelope Dixon & Associates in 1996.
 As the company’s primary appraiser he oversees all appraisal assignments.
-He is compliant with the Uniform Standards of Professional Appraisal Practices (USPAP) and is a certified member in the area of photography with the Appraisers Association of America, where he is also a member of the Executive Board and serves as the organization’s treasurer.
-In addition, he also serves on the board of the Photography Collection Preservation Project.
-Edward taught an online introductory course through New York University about the fundamentals of appraising photography for several years, and occasionally provides lectures on the subject.
-While his areas of expertise also include the valuation of large archives, estates, negatives, and copyright, Edward also works on individual appraisals with the entire team.
+He is compliant with the Uniform Standards of Professional Appraisal Practices (USPAP) and is a certified member in the area of photography with the Appraisers Association of America (AAA), where he is also a member of the Executive Board and serves is currently serving as the organization’s president.
+Edward teaches an online introductory course through AAA about the fundamentals of appraising photography, and occasionally provides lectures on the subject.
+While his areas of expertise include the valuation of large archives, estates, negatives, and copyright, Edward also works on individual appraisals with the entire team.

 Penelope Dixon has over 40 years of experience in fine art photography including positions at the auction houses of Phillips Son & Neale and Argus, Ltd., both in Manhattan.
 She has served on the boards of a number of arts and appraisal organizations as well as given lectures and contributed to many books and articles relating to fine art photography.
 Penelope reviews every appraisal produced by the firm and provides valuable oversight to each valuation.
 Penelope is the author of Photographers of the Farm Security Administration: An Annotated Bibliography.